Neighborhood Greenways

 Neighborhood Greenway_Logo-11_greenbox.png

-Web Map: Use our web map (link here) to tell us about your biking and walking safety concerns and needs for the planned Neighborhood Greenways, especially the three that will be implemented first - the Slow Street segments of Pacific, San Jose/Morton and Versailles.
+Web Map: Add your biking and walking safety concerns and needs for the planned Neighborhood Greenways, especially the three that will be implemented first - the Slow Street segments of Pacific, San Jose/Morton and Versailles.
+Web map link

 Neighborhood Greenways are local, traffic-calmed streets designed to give priority to people walking and biking, where bicyclists and motorists can safely share the road and busy street crossings have been made safer.
-In 2024-2025, the Slow Street segments of Pacific Ave, San Jose Ave/Morton St and Versailles Ave will be converted to Neighborhood Greenways.
-Read more below and find a quick overview here(PDF, 2MB).
+In 2025 and 2026, the Slow Street segments of Pacific Ave, San Jose Ave/Morton St and Versailles Ave will be converted to Neighborhood Greenways.
+Read more below, find a quick overview here(PDF, 2MB), and see a summary of the timeline and phases here(PDF, 151KB).

-Safety concerns: Share your walking and biking safety and other concerns along Pacific Ave via this web map, or by emailing transportation@alamedaca.gov.
+Safety concerns: Share your walking and biking safety and other concerns along San Jose Ave and Versailles Ave via this web map, or by emailing transportation@alamedaca.gov.
 You can also share concerns for any of the planned Neighborhood Greenways on the map at any time.

 Events/Surveys: